Bnopsys/financial-data-dashboard/README.md

 # (WIP) Financial Dashboard Project

 The Financial Dashboard Project is a tool that takes my current bank/credit card transactions and analyzes the data so I can make meaningful conclusions from it.
-For privacy reasons, I didn't include my data with the project. <br/>
+For privacy reasons, the data isnt included with the project. <br/>

 > Project Goals:
 > 1. Learn more about Pandas and become more comfortable with it,
 > 2. Create a budget for both myself and Reanne
 > 3. Work more with Data Visualization

+The next few sections will focus on what I've learned during this project.

 ## Python

-**Importing functions from Modules**
+**Modules** <br/>
+Working with hundreds if not thousands lines of code was getting quite overwelming so I decided to break up the code into different modules.

+**Using Init Files to Manage Modules** <br/>
+The trouble with modules is that since everything's split it needs to be connected together afterwards to work correctly.
+Thats why I had to start using `__init__.py` files.
+These magic files allow you to handle all of your importing rather than having 10+ different module imports in the main file.
+Also you can use the `__all__` variable to specify which functions you want to import with `from {module} import *` method.

 ## Pandas

 **Converting to Datetime** <br/>
 By using the following code you can convert your date column to datetime and also convert to days.
 For what I need dates for, having the time isn't very relavant.